FAQs - General

 Each time a variation is raised, these typically come with an extension of time attached to them.

-• What's a Rock Clause?
+What is a Rock Clause?

 A rock clause can be found in most building contracts, typically fixed price contracts.
 It’s there to protect a builder from unfortunate, unforeseen circumstances like hitting rock during excavation.

-• What is an Occupation Certificate?
+What is an Occupation Certificate (OC)?

-In NSW, the Home Building Compensation Fund (HBCF) (formally known as the Home Owners Warranty Insurance - HOWI) provides a safety net for home owners faced with defective building work and non-completion of that work carried out by a builder or tradesperson.
+In NSW, the Home Building Compensation Fund (HBC) (formally known as the Home Owners Warranty Insurance - HOWI) provides a safety net for home owners faced with defective building work and non-completion of that work carried out by a builder or tradesperson.

 By law, a builder must take out insurance through the HBCF on residential work over $20,000, before starting any work or taking any money under the contract, including the deposit.
+On average, HBCF costs around 1% of the value of your build.
+The insurance is usually arranged for by the builder, and paid for by the home owner.

-The insurance under the HBCF covers:
+Insurance under the HBCF covers:

-• All major defects for six years after the work is completed.
+- All major defects for six years after the work is completed.

-• All other defects for two years after the work is completed.
+- All other defects for two years after the work is completed.

-• Loss arising from non-completion of the work (the homeowner must make a claim within 12 months of the failure to commence, or cessation of, the work).
+- Loss arising from non-completion of the work (the homeowner must make a claim within 12 months of the failure to commence, or cessation of, the work).